terryluo-hub/Disaster-Response-Pipeline-Project/README.md

 # Disaster Response Pipeline Project

-This project is about analyzing the the message from different resources.
+This project is about analyzing the the message for disaster reponse.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.